enkidevs/curriculum/linux/user-and-file-management/bash-environment/adding-directories-to-your-path.md

 category: must-know

 tags:

   - path

   - linux

   - terminal

   - bash

   - bashrc

   - export

   - introduction

 ---

+# Adding directories to your `$PATH`

+---
 ## Content

-**PATH** is an environmental variable that informs the shell within which directories to search for executable files in response to commands issued by a user.
+* *PATH** is an environmental variable that informs the shell within which directories to search for executable files in response to commands issued by a user.

 To do this, edit the `.bashrc` file in the home directory and append the following line (chaining the existing path additions) :
 ```